 2. We are all experts.
 Everyone has something important to say.
 There is no one talking from the front of the room who is more expert than anyone else.

 3. We are respectful of each other.
 There is no blaming or shaming.
 All points of view are listened to with respect.

 4. There’s live music to help lighten the mood.
 There is art in the air to ground us.

 5. There’s food to bring us together in the breaking of bread.
-And other drinks.
-And of course there is coffee.
+And of course there’s coffee.

 Make Shift Coffee House Guidelines

 Explained at the start of every session:

 – Listen to understand.